- None of this is investment advice.

 When Do Leveraged Tokens Do Well?

-Obviously the BULL tokens do well when prices go up, and the BEAR tokens do well when prices go down.
+Obviously the BULL and HALF tokens do well when prices go up, and the BEAR and HEDGE tokens do well when prices go down.
 But how do they compare to normal margin positions?
 When does BULL do better than a +3x leveraged position, and when does it do worse?

 Leveraged tokens reinvest their profits.
 That means that, if they have positive PnL, they'll increase their position size.
 So, comparing ETHBULL to a +3x ETH position: if ETH goes up one day and then up again the next, ETHBULL will do better than +3x ETH, because it reinvested the profits from the first day back into ETH.
 However, if ETH goes up and then falls back down, ETHBULL will do worse, because it increased its exposure.

 HALF tokens work the opposite way, outperforming if ETH goes up and then back but underperforming if ETH keeps trending.

 Leveraged tokens reduce their risk if they have negative PnL to avoid liquidations.
 So, if they have negative PnL, they'll reduce their position size.
 Comparing ETHBULL to a +3x ETH position again: if ETH goes down one day and then down again the next, ETHBULL will do better than +3x ETH: after the first loss ETHBULL sold off some of its ETH to return to 3x leverage, while the +3x position effective became even more leveraged.
 However, if ETH goes down and then back up, ETHBULL will do worse: it reduced some of its ETH exposure after the first loss, and so took less advantage of the recovery.

 Once again HALF tokens work the opposite way.